M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 End If
 End Sub

-Private Sub glistN_Fkey(A As Integer)
+Private Sub glistN_Fkey(a As Integer)
-If A > 1000 Then
+If a > 1000 Then
-SendFKEY A - 1000
+SendFKEY a - 1000
 Else
-SendFKEY A
+SendFKEY a
 End If
 End Sub